JJWizardMP/Bash-Script-PostgreSQL-Backup-DB/README.md

 ## Introduction

-Create a bash script for create a backup of VCM database every 20 minutes.
+Create a bash script for create a backup of database every 20 minutes.

 - psql: psql is a terminal-based front-end to PostgreSQL.
 It enables you to type in queries interactively, issue them to PostgreSQL, and see the query results.
 - pg_dump: pg_dump is a utility for backing up a PostgreSQL database.
 It makes consistent backups even if the database is being used concurrently. pg_dump does not block other users accessing the database (readers or writers).